project-imprimis/libprimis/doc/engine.md

 ### 1.3 Conventions and Units
 ---

-Imprimis uses some standard units which allow for users to contextualize and orient themselves in the worlds it creates.
+Libprimis uses some standard units which allow for users to contextualize and orient themselves in the worlds it creates.

 #### 1.3.1 Distances